aklein4/iTTT/README.md

 # iTTT

-Implicit Test-Time Training for infinite-context sequence modelling and continue learning.
+Implicit Test-Time Training for infinite-context sequence modelling and continual learning.
 Currently a work in progress.

 Built on the [aklein4/ml-skeleton](https://github.com/aklein4/ml-skeleton) training framework.